We love and care for your canals and rivers, because everyone deserves a place to escape.

 South Wales & Severn

-Stretching from south Birmingham down to the commercial port of Sharpness and over to Swansea and the magnificent rural Monmouthshire and Brecon Canal, our waters are arguably the most diverse across England and Wales.
+Stretching from north Worcestershire down to the commercial port of Sharpness and over to Swansea and the magnificent rural Monmouthshire & Brecon Canal, our waterways are arguably the most diverse across England and Wales.

 From the busy areas of Birmingham, Wolverhampton and the Black Country to the rural characterful South Staffordshire and Warwickshire, these waterways boast a wonderfully diverse environment.